Foundation grantmaking focuses on four major program areas.

 Community foundations are non-profit organizations that use local resources to meet local needs.
 For more than three decades, the Mott Foundation has supported developing and strengthening community foundations as local leaders of positive change.
 Today, Mott supports the field domestically and abroad.
 This work is funded through the Foundation’s Civil Society program.

-The Charles Stewart Mott Foundation’s new annual report, Community Foundations: Rooted Locally.
-Growing Globally., celebrates the 100th anniversary of the community foundation movement — an American contribution to local philanthropy — as well as the Foundation’s long-standing commitment to the growth and vitality of the field.
+The Charles Stewart Mott Foundation’s 2012 annual report, Community Foundations: Rooted Locally.
+Growing Globally., celebrated the 100th anniversary of the community foundation movement — an American contribution to local philanthropy — as well as the Foundation’s long-standing commitment to the growth and vitality of the field.

-The publication was timed for release as the field begins a year-long commemoration in 2014 of the phenomenal spread of the concept.
-From a single community foundation begun in Cleveland, Ohio in 1914, the field has mushroomed to 1,750 today, with these local philanthropic institutions existing on every continent except Antarctica and in more than 50 countries.
+The publication was timed for release as the field began a year-long commemoration in 2014 of the phenomenal spread of the concept.
+From a single community foundation begun in Cleveland, Ohio in 1914, the field has mushroomed to more than 1,750 today, with these local philanthropic institutions existing on every continent except Antarctica and in more than 50 countries.

 Click to learn more.